UK tech experts · info@vividrepairs.co.uk

 This is the monitor that made me properly sit up and take notice of Gawfolk.
 At just over £72, you're getting a 200Hz refresh rate with 1ms response time, which is frankly ridiculous value.
 The 24.5-inch VA panel delivers punchy contrast that makes games pop, and the FreeSync support keeps everything smooth when frame rates fluctuate.

-I tested this extensively with Counter-Strike 2 and Valorant, where high refresh rates actually matter.
+This one suits Counter-Strike 2 and Valorant, where high refresh rates actually matter.
 The difference between 60Hz and 200Hz is night and day for competitive shooters.
-Motion clarity is excellent for the price, though you’ll notice some VA panel smearing in extreme dark-to-light transitions.
+Motion clarity is excellent for the price, though you'll notice some VA panel smearing in extreme dark-to-light transitions.
 But honestly?
-At this price, I’m not complaining.
+At this price, I'm not complaining.

 The stand is basic.
 Tilt only, no height adjustment.
 If that bothers you, budget an extra £20 for a VESA mount.
 The OSD menu is clunky with fiddly buttons on the back, but you'll set it once and forget about it.
 Build quality feels plasticky but solid enough, and the bezels are slim on three sides.